 A stylish, compact SUV, the GLA brings Mercedes-Benz luxury and refinement to the crossover class.
 The practical and functional hatchback design can be specified with the Mercedes-Benz 4MATIC four-wheel drive system; an always-active system which provides traction to the wheels when they need it.
-The blend of practicality and go-anywhere ability means that it's ideal in every weather.
+The blend of practicality and go-anywhere ability means that it's ideal in all weather conditions.

-The BMW 3 Series is currently celebrating its 40th anniversary.
-It's a car which is praised for its handling capability and driving dynamics, but not so much as a winter car - due to the rear wheel drive driver focused set-up.
+The BMW 3 Series is a car celebrated for its handling capabilities and driving dynamics, but not so much as a winter car - due to the rear wheel drive driver focused set-up.
 However, the xDrive system from BMW changes all that.
 Distributing power over all wheels to give active four-wheel drive, it helps you to navigate the pitfalls of winter driving and makes the 3 Series pretty handy in winter.

 Standard safety equipment includes a tyre pressure monitoring system and ESP for added confidence on winter roads, whilst the 3 Series boasts a full complement of airbags.

 The driving dynamics of the 3 Series are unaffected by the xDrive system, meaning it's still the perfect family car all-year round.
-A tried and tested engine range means it scores highly for reliability too.
-A 480 litre boot means there is plenty of space for winter equipment essentials.
-The 3 Series is still an extremely practical hatchback with good access and interior space.
+A tried and tested selection of engines see the 3 Series score highly for reliability too.
+A 480-litre boot means there is plenty of space for winter equipment essentials, along with being perfect all year round too.